luckyxinshidai/hello-world/test/Install-Debian-Jessie.md

 ## Installing Debian "Jessie" 8.5

-This guide is not to be a replacement of the official Debian Installer documentation, but instead be a quick walkthrough for the network installer.
-You can find the original documentation at [https://www.debian.org/releases/jessie/arm64/index.html.en](https://www.debian.org/releases/jessie/arm64/index.html.en)
+This guide is not to be a replacement of the linaro official Debian Installer documentation, but instead be a quick walkthrough for the network installer who works in the network environment of estuary openlab1/openlab2.
+You can find the original documentation at [https://github.com/Linaro/documentation/blob/master/Reference-Platform/EECommon/Install-Debian-Jessie.md](https://github.com/Linaro/documentation/blob/master/Reference-Platform/EECommon/Install-Debian-Jessie.md)

 ### Debian Installer